Able-labs-xyz/Boba-CLI/README.md

 - All backend traffic over HTTPS
 - Revoke access anytime at [agents.boba.xyz](https://agents.boba.xyz)

-## Disclaimer

-This software is experimental and provided "as is" without warranty of any kind.
-Use at your own risk.
-Boba assumes no liability for any losses, damages, or issues arising from the use of this tool.
-Trading involves significant risk — never trade more than you can afford to lose.
+---

 ## License

 MIT

+---

+> **⚠️ DISCLAIMER**
+>
+> **This software is experimental.** It is provided "as is" without warranty of any kind, express or implied.
+>
+> **Use at your own risk.** Boba assumes no liability or responsibility for any losses, damages, or issues arising from the use of this software.
+>
+> **Trading involves significant financial risk.** You could lose some or all of your funds.
+Never trade more than you can afford to lose.
+Past performance does not guarantee future results.
+>
+> By using this software, you acknowledge that you understand these risks and agree to hold Boba harmless from any claims or damages.